goediaz/express-react/README.md

 # React and express assigment

+## Steps to run:

+- Install dependencies of the server project:

+`cd server`

+`npm install`

-### Steps to run the project:
+- Install dependencies of the client project:

-Run `npm install` on the root directory and in the client directory.
+`cd client`

+`npm install`

-Once both project's dependencies are installed just run this command on the root directory:
+- Once both project's dependencies are installed just run this command at the `server directory`:

 `npm run dev`

 >This will run the server and the client at the same time and with a single console.
+The server should be running on port `5000` and the client on `3000`.

+- Your default browser should open directly with `http://localhost:3000` as URL.

-### TODO:
+## TODO:

-TODO, TODO LIST
+- Try to use a masonry design for a main component in order to be more faithful to the original example.
+- Make each features card able to render 2 tables of features inside.
+- Create a Parts Generator on the server side to test and display more diverse quantity of data.
+- Since the target of the assignement was a low-end machine I think it's a good idea to implement code spliting to reduce the bundle.
+- I'm not satified with how the UI looks and how the cards are displayed.
+It could use a rework of the css.

+## Comments on implementation

+- I decided to don't use Redux with Thunk to call the api in the reducers because of the quatity of files and structure this generates.
+It would have been a lot of extra files and logic that would only have complicated the exercise.
+- I really enjoyed thinking and designing the whole process and not only the API.
+I really wanted to play more with node.
+For example I wanted to try Sails.js just to learn something new but I couldn't make it in time.
+- I also really wanted to use docker in this assignament to give it a try with this application (This will probably be implemented in the future).